Staff

 Rebecca Fitzmaurice, Volunteer Coordinator (Job Share)

 Rebecca started with CVH as an intern and volunteer in 2022 before joining the staff in 2023.
 In 2024 she moved into her current role of Volunteer Coordinator where she is now involved in training and supporting new volunteers.
-She completed a BSc in Psychology at Dublin City University in 2022, and is currently completing a MSc in Criminology and Criminal Justice at University College Dublin.
+She completed a BSc in Psychology at Dublin City University in 2022, and an MSc in Criminology and Criminal Justice at University College Dublin in 2024.

 Marie Murray, Volunteer Coordinator (Job Share)

-Marie started at the Crime Victims Helpline in 2011 as a volunteer on the helpline.
+Marie started at the Crime Victims Helpline in 2011 as a volunteer.
 She was hired in 2014 as the Helpline Support Worker where she provided support to both volunteers and service users.
 In 2022 she moved into a new role of Volunteer Coordinator where she is responsible for the recruitment, training, and support of volunteers.
 She holds an honours degree (BA) in Psychology from Trinity College Dublin.